 - For each provision:

 - Opening carrying amount reconciled to closing carrying amount showing additions, adjustments and amounts charged/reversed in the period

 - A description of nature, amount and timing

 - Uncertainties around timing or amount

 - Amount of any expected reimbursement.

 - Each contingent liability requires a description of its nature, an estimate of financial effect as well as an indication of uncertainly around amount and timing and any possible reimbursement

-- Each contingent asset requires description of nature and estimate of financial effect.
+- Each contingent asset requires description of nature and, unless it would involve undue cost or effort, an estimate of its financial effect.